-4) The acceptance of the client for non-medical services shall be based on the following documented information, in consultation with the client and his or her appropriate family members or representative:
+5) The acceptance of the client for non-medical services shall be based on the following documented information, in consultation with the client and the client's appropriate family members or representative:

 A) Any functional limitations of the client and the relevance of the limitation to the services requested; and

 B) Any circumstances that may have an impact on activity or involvement by the client, such as basic information on medications being taken, treatments received, client's physical activity, diet and mental status in relation to the services requested.

 e) Service Plan.
 The agency shall establish a plan for each client, in consultation with agency staff, the client, or the client's representative or Power of Attorney (if applicable), or members of the client's family (at the request of the client, client's representative, or client's Power of Attorney), that outlines the services to be provided to the client.
 The plan shall address and include, but not be limited to:

 A) Assistance with ADLs and in-home support services (see Section 245.20), which may include staff responsibilities outlined in Section 245.40(c)(4)(A) through (P);